Financial Aid: Student Employment

 There are two types of teaching assistantships available:

 Category A—positions involve teaching a class.
 These positions pay $22 per hour.

 - Graduate Teaching Assistant—Studio positions pay $14 per hour, and involve assisting a teacher with a class.

-Available teaching assistantship positions are posted on SAIC's Careers and Internships website one semester in advance—every fall semester for spring and summer and every spring for fall and winter.
+Available teaching assistantship positions are posted on SAIC's Career and Professional Experience (CAPX) website one semester in advance—every fall semester for spring and summer and every spring for fall and winter.

 Eligibility: The majority of teaching assistantships are awarded to second-year graduate students, but a few of them are held by new students.
 Graduate students must be enrolled at least half time to be awarded a teaching assistantship.

 Award amount: A graduate student does not need earning eligibility to be awarded a teaching assistantship.
 If earning eligibility has not been established, it will be assigned when a student is awarded a teaching assistantship.

 Students are encouraged to research other teaching and work opportunities on- and off-campus, and to explore the internships available through the Cooperative Education Internship Program.
 Call the Career and Professional Experience office at 312.629.6820 for more information.